nevendyulgerov/documents/ammo.md

 const app = ammo.app(props, state).schema('default').syncWithPersistentStore();

-// you can now access your app from the window object window.myApp will be your app
+// you can now access your app from the window object
+// window.myApp will be your app
 ```

 With a single method call you have enabled powerful caching for your app's state.
-Now, every time you perform an update via .updateStore('storeKey', () => ['newData']) method, this data will be synchronized with the data, residing under localStorage::key('myApp').
-This means your data will persist through page reloads.
+Now, every time you perform an update via the .updateStore('storeKey', () => ['newData']) method, this data will be synchronized with the data, residing under localStorage::key('myApp').
+This means that your data will persist through page reloads.
 With this functionality, features like maintaining state of configurable UI, become trivial.

 `Note:` When you need to deal with state in an ammo.app always opt for the built-in state management facilities, rather than maintaining external objects which interact with the app via custom code.
 You will be rewarded with a much more elegant app structure and less worries related to state management.